October 9, 2024

 Fix:

-• If using tap water let it sit out overnight to allow some of the chlorine to evaporate.
+• If you do keep using tap water let it sit out overnight so some of chlorine naturally evaporates before you use it.

 9. Pests